IRS Audits & Litigation

 Although most tax disputes are resolved through the IRS audits and appeals procedure, if a favorable outcome cannot be achieved administratively, taxpayers have the right to litigate their cases in the federal court system.
 The United States Tax Court is the most common forum in which these types of cases are litigated.
 Cases involving IRS disputes can also be brought before the United States District Court and the United States Court of Federal Claims.
 Litigating a case in any of these federal courts is a challenging process and a successful result often hinges upon the skills of an experienced federal tax litigator.

 Thorn Law Group’s team of trial lawyers specialize in IRS federal tax litigation.
-Our Maryland IRS lawyers have decades of experience successfully representing clients during the IRS tax audit, appeals and litigation processes.
+Our Maryland IRS audit lawyers have decades of experience successfully representing clients during the IRS tax audit, appeals and litigation processes.
 Our clients include individual taxpayers, corporations, partnerships, trusts, estates, high net worth individuals and other entities in the United States and abroad.
 The legal professionals at our firm worked for the IRS and the U.S. Tax Court before entering private practice.
-This experience gives each tax lawyer at our firm a strategic advantage when guiding clients through complex federal court procedures.
+This experience gives each Maryland IRS audit lawyer at our firm a strategic advantage when guiding clients through complex federal court procedures.

 SELECTING THE BEST FORUM FOR IRS FEDERAL TAX LITIGATION

-At Thorn Law Group, a tax attorney will carefully review your case in order to advise you on the best forum to litigate your IRS tax dispute.
+At Thorn Law Group, a Maryland IRS audit lawyer will carefully review your case in order to advise you on the best forum to litigate your IRS tax dispute.
 Each attorney at our firm is intimately familiar with the rules and procedures for litigating in the federal courts.
 We understand the unique differences among the courts and the intricacies of federal tax laws.